Decision modes¶

 - Consensus – Everyone actively agrees

-- Consultation (planned) – One person decides after consulting relevant stakeholders
+- Consultation – One person decides after gathering perspectives from relevant stakeholders

 Vote-based¶